 Millennials should keep in mind that the rent vs. buy gap varies greatly among metros, owing to differences in home prices and rents, property taxes, and home-price appreciation.

-Taking these characteristics into consideration, young house buyers in the country’s 100 areas will find that buying a home is 5 percent more expensive than renting in Honolulu and 46 percent less expensive in Houston.
+Considering these characteristics, young house buyers in the country’s 100 areas will find that buying a home is 5 percent more expensive than renting in Honolulu and 46 percent less expensive in Houston.

-In California, the rent vs. buy statistic is extremely tight for young potential buyers.
+The rent vs. buy statistic is extremely tight for young potential buyers in California.

 Seven of the ten markets in the United States where deciding between purchasing and renting is more difficult are in California: San Jose, Orange County, San Francisco, Oakland, Sacramento, San Diego, and Ventura County.